-Paul Aitken provides an overview of surprisingly dangerous sports and not so hazardous sports.
+Paul Aitken provides an overview of surprisingly dangerous and not so hazardous sports.

 Sport is a great way to keep fit, and if you are a dab hand at your chosen discipline, it is also a great way to make money.
 But while it is usually a healthy activity, it can also be a deadly one.
-Here is a shortlist of the sports that are much deadlier than you thought, as well as the ones that are safer than you might have given them credit for.
+Here is a shortlist of the sports that are much deadlier than you thought and the safer ones you might have given them credit for.

 Safer — UFC

 You probably do not need me to tell you that boxing is a dangerous sport.
-The list of boxers to have died in the ring—or from injuries sustained in it—is quite an extensive one, and that is not even including the many fighters who have sustained life-changing injuries from boxing and sparring.
-But what about MMA, surely that is more dangerous?
-After all, they do not stop and step aside when their opponent goes down, they jump on top of them and beat them senseless.
+The list of boxers to have died in the ring—or from injuries sustained in it—is quite an extensive one, even including the many fighters who have sustained life-changing injuries from boxing and sparring.
+But what about MMA?
+Indeed that is more dangerous?
+After all, they do not stop and step aside when their opponent goes down.
+They jump on top of them and beat them senseless.

-Well, it turns out that the whole "beating them senseless on the ground" thing might be better than what goes on in boxing.
-You see, if a fighter takes a beating in boxing, they are given time to recover, to stand up, and to fight again.
+t turns out that the whole "beating them senseless on the ground" thing might be better than what goes on in boxing.
+If a fighter takes a beating in boxing, they are given time to recover, stand up, and fight again.
 If they sustained life-threatening injuries in that initial beating, those injuries would only worsen when they get back to their feet.

 That 10-second timeframe, while short, could be enough to shake off the initial impact and go straight into another.
 In MMA, when that initial impact occurs, it is usually followed by a stoppage, which in turn is followed by weeks of rest to allow their brain to return to normal.
 It drastically reduces the threat of second-impact syndrome, and it is one of the main reasons why there have been no deaths in the UFC to date.
 The closest incident is a UFC fighter who died when he agreed to a boxing fight,